 Skin cancer is the uncontrolled multiplication of the skin cells where cells behave independently of one another.
 If left untreated, these cancerous cells can spread to other places on the body.
-This abnormal, chaotic growth results in certain physical changes to moles or lesions that are described in the ABC of Skin Lesions.
+This abnormal, chaotic growth results in certain physical changes to moles or lesions that are described in the ABC of Skin Cancer.

 If you have a skin lesion that is demonstrating these changes, you should have it examined by your family doctor or dermatologist.